48Club/bnb-48-inscription/README.md

 ## Introduction:
 The process of inscription involves a sequence of commands affixed to transactions in hexadecimal format.

-The bnb-48 inscription standard ensures a structured and identifiable format for commands attached to transactions on the BNB Smart Chain.
+The bnb-48 inscription standard ensures a structured and identifiable format for commands attached to transactions on any block chain.
 The integration of these specifications aims to provide clarity and coherence in the execution of operations.

 ## Main Features